rust-lang/rust/src/doc/rustc-dev-guide/src/early-late-bound.md

 We only have to ensure that all late bound parameters appear at least once in the function argument types outside of an alias (e.g. an associated type).

-The requirement that they not indirectly be in the substs of an alias for it to count is the same as why the follow code is forbidden:
+The requirement that they not indirectly be in the args of an alias for it to count is the same as why the follow code is forbidden:
 ```rust
 impl<T: Trait> OtherTrait for <T as Trait>::Assoc { type Assoc = T }